secure-digits-plus-llc/FightingEntropy/README.md

 Guess what Azure and AWS feature collectively, it's called "An Operating System that 1) works all the time, 2) doesn't need to be connected to the internet, 3) takes up the same amount of disk space and memory when you have engineers that know what the hell they're doing 4) stays up to date when it is connected to the internet in the same exact manner as a ChromeBook.... and 5) runs circles around anything that *tries to call itself an operating system*...

-For instance,

-Fushia [ VaporWare ]

-Android [ Badly made ]

-ChromeOS [ Also badly made ]

-iOS [ Better than Android, but still, also badly made ]
+# List of Non-Operating Systems (and reasons)
+Fushia: It's still vaporware...
+Android: It's a loosely strung together background process that pretends like it isn't ChromeOS
+ChromeOS: It's a browser... with some slight caching capabilities and COM properties... not much else.
+iOS: A lot better than Android, but still has plenty of security vulnerabilities that slip through the toughest vetting...

-MacOS [ Best Windows Rip off / It would be cooler if you stopped trying to make iOS and MacOS the same thing... ]
+MacOS: It would be cooler if you stopped trying to make iOS and MacOS the same thing...

-Linux [ We're still trying to get WINE/Steam to 100% work... ]
+Linux: We're still trying to get WINE/Steam to 100% work...
+Until then, most people will use Windows.

-RHEL / CentOS [ About the best offering Linux has...
-Worthy of being #2 ]
+RHEL / CentOS: This is the best offering of Linux there is IMO...
+Worthy of being a fully qualified [ Operating System ] ( behind Windows of course... )

-Ubuntu [ Please like me more... ]...
+Ubuntu: Yes, it's gotten more support over the years, but, it still happens to 100% be Linux and 100% not RHEL/CentOS, so that should tell you something.

+# There can be only one (Operating System/Highlander)
-In the business, they refer to these things as, "continually pretending like anyone is making a massive effort to stop making these many many failed attempts to beat the thing that 'the best software engineers out there MADE called Microsoft Windows, and mistakenly refer to every attempt as 'why the hell is it even called an operating system if it doesn't work...'"
+In the business, they refer to all of these things as, "continually pretending like anyone is making a massive effort to stop making these many many failed attempts to beat the thing that the best software engineers out there MADE already", which, if you didn't know, it happens to be called [ Microsoft Windows ].
+Mistakenly, every company in existence that ever thought they could make something that is better than Windows in 'some' way..?

+Well, they fail [ every time ].

+However, I like to refer to every attempt that they make as...
+"Why the hell is it even called an [ Operating System ] if it doesn't work..?
+You know?
+They call it an [ Operating System ] because it's supposed to be a system that operates... and if it doesn't work, then surely it falls under the title of [ Non-Operating System ]"

 For your information, that "100% thing that works, that was written by the best software engineers out there?
 Well, it's called 'The one and only Microsoft Windows Operating System'.
 It features this thing called "The most secure god damn network environment you could ever hope to build or secure, called Active Directory."
 Ever heard of these things?
 Well... now you have.
 You can't call Google Drive anywhere near as top notch as Active Directory, especially when 'Google uses Active Directory'.